nagatejakachapuram/nagatejakachapuram/README.md

 ## 🔐 Security & Audit Portfolio

 My primary focus is on identifying vulnerabilities and improving the security posture of DeFi protocols.
-My audit submissions can be found on my [Sherlock]() and [Code4rena]() profiles.
+My audit submissions can be found on my [Sherlock]() and [Cantina]() profiles.

 ### Competitive Audit Highlights